I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 "You know my aunt, don't you?"
 I asked the secretary.
 "Her name is Jane Donner.
 She said she's a friend of yours."

-"I don't know your aunt," she replied, with a little irritation.
+"I don't know your aunt," she replied, looking a little irritated.
 "Can you tell me her number?"

 I was confused.
-I was sure that Jane told me that the secretary was her best friend.
-Ms. Trujillo asked for the phone number again, and with a little fumbling, I gave it to her.
+I was sure Aunt Jane had told me that the secretary was her best friend.
+Ms. Trujillo tapped her pencil and asked for the phone number again.
+With a little fumbling, and some blank moments, I managed to remember it.

 "No answer," she said.
-"Looks like your aunt is working today."
+"Looks like your aunt's not home."

 "Then I'm sunk," I said.
 "Unless I can go home by myself."